camiloribeiro/cdeasy/README.md

       - ./gradlew check

-Remember to replace the repo url to your forked repo in docker/jenkins/seed.groovy
+Remember to replace the repo url to your forked repo in the job example_pipeline_jenkins2 (dsl/pipeline/example_alpha_pipeline.groovy)

-Have fun!
+Have fun!!!

 LICENSE
 =======